VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 ## Task 1.
 Simulating the Evolution of Cygnus X-1

-To simulate the evolution of Cygnus X-1, we would ideally start off with creating a fresh copy of the `work/` directory (`cp -r $MESA_DIR/binary/work .`) and modify the `inlist` files to capture all relevant physical efects leading the initial system to the current form.
+To simulate the evolution of Cygnus X-1, we would ideally start off with creating a fresh copy of the `work/` directory (`cp -r $MESA_DIR/binary/work .`) and modify the `inlist` files to capture all relevant physical effects leading the initial system to the current form.
 However, to save time we will use an already prepared *MESA work directory* that can be downloaded from here: **[⬇ Download](/mesa-school-labs-2025/wednesday/BinaryEvolution_Lab2_part1_working_copy.zip)**

 Following [Ramachandran et al. (2025)](https://arxiv.org/pdf/2504.05885), lets start off with setting the initial masses of the components, $M_\mathrm{1}~=~34 \rm\ M_\odot,\ M_\mathrm{2}~=~17.4 \rm\ M_\odot$ and orbital period $P~=~5.5 \rm\ d$ in the `inlist_project` file, designed to contain all information about the system-related quantities.
 To find the controls used by MESA, look into the MESA docs, under the [specifications for starting model](https://docs.mesastar.org/en/latest/reference/binary_controls.html#specifications-for-starting-model) section.